crenaz/micro-fe-starter/README.md

 # micro-fe-starter
-Inicial forray into crafting multiple simultaneous micro-fronEnds consuming a remote component.
+Initial forray into crafting multiple simultaneous micro-fronEnds that consume a remote component.